 Dogs (and some cats) instinctively chase these bright-red dots simply because the dots move, said Nicholas Dodman, a professor of animal behavior at Tufts University's Cummings School of Veterinary Medicine.
 Movement automatically stimulates their innate prey drive, which explains why lower-on-the-food-chain animals such as rodents and rabbits often freeze in place as a survival strategy.
 Although dogs aren't so discerning when it comes to color, their eyes contain a high preponderance of light-sensitive cells called rods for top-notch motion detection.

 A laser beam's incessant movement keys into this predatory system.
 "They can't help themselves; they are obliged to chase it," Dodman told Life's Little Mysteries.

 But should you really be stimulating your dog's prey drive when it won't ever lead to triumph — the catching of light?
 Probably not such a good idea.
 "They can get so wound up and driven with prey drive that once they start chasing the light they can't stop.
 It becomes a behavior problem," Dodman said.
 "I've seen light chasing as a pathology where they will just constantly chase around a light or shadow and pounce upon it.
 They just spend their whole lives wishing and waiting."
-[How Did Dogs Get to Be Dogs?]

 Never getting a reward for their vigilance "makes dogs loopy," he explained.
 Along the same lines, trainers of bomb- and drug-sniffing dogs have found that their dogs become psychologically disturbed if they never find bombs or drugs, so they must occasionally be taken on dummy missions.